 not materially impact your rights, freedom or interests.

 Newsletters, reminders and direct marketing

-The security of information is important to us and we take precautions to protect the personal information that we hold from misuse, loss, unauthorised access, modification or disclosure.
+We take precautions to protect your personal information that we hold from misuse, loss, unauthorised access, modification or disclosure.

 Some of the ways that we protect personal information include: